Post

 "In order to generate the invite code, make a POST request to /api/v1/invite/generate"

-Make a POST request to /api/v1/invite/generate to get our invite code.
+A POST request to /api/v1/invite/generate was made to obtain an invite code.

 1